 So you’re turning 65.
 Congratulations!
 It’s time to start taking advantage of your Medicare benefits.
 And just how do you do that?

 You’ll get your red, white and blue Medicare card in the mail three months before your 65th birthday.
 If you don’t want Part B, follow the instructions that come with the card, and send the card back.
-If you keep the card, you’ll keep Part B and pay Part B premiums.
+If you keep the card, you keep Part B and will pay Part B premiums.

 You can sign up when you’re first eligible for Part B. If you’re eligible for Part B when you turn 65, you have a seven-month window that begins three months before the month you turn 65, includes the month you turn 65, and ends three months after the month you turn 65.